firetiger-inc/integration-demos/README.md

 ## Demos

 ### [otel-logs/](./otel-logs/)
-Direct OpenTelemetry logs example using the original `telemetry.py` script.
+Direct OpenTelemetry logs example using the `telemetry.py` script.
 Sends structured logs directly to Firetiger via OTLP.

 ### [ddtrace-to-otel/](./ddtrace-to-otel/)
 DDTrace to OpenTelemetry collector example.
 Shows how to instrument applications with DataDog's `ddtrace` library and forward traces to Firetiger via an OpenTelemetry collector using the DataDog receiver.